 Fiber passes intact to your large intestine (or colon).
 That’s because our bodies don’t make enzymes that can break the bonds between sugars that link up to form fiber.
 It might seem like fiber does not do much, but it actually has several key roles in supporting health.

 Among its many key functions, some fibers add bulk to the diet, which may help us feel full, aid digestion and lessen the likelihood of constipation.
+All of these functions increase the importance of Fiber?

 While fiber on its own has no nutritional value, it still impacts health.
 Because a lot of fiber comes from foods we should consume – fruits, vegetables, beans, whole grains, etc. – it can be hard to tease out exact benefits.
 However, consuming a balanced diet that includes certain foods that are sources of fiber has been linked to: